 What type of fitness do I require to do the 10 days Everest Khumbu Trek?

 It is not necessary to have any previous trekking experience but we do advise when participating in Everest BC 10 days trek that leads above 5,000 meters or 16,404 feet to do some form of exercise at least 3 months before starting your trek.
-Hiking, running or even gym fitness are recommend as pre-training for trekking in these high altitudes.
-Building up your stamina and practicing higher altitudes before heading to Everest will only work to your advantage and lessen the chance of fatigue or even AMS Acute Mountain Sickness.
+Hiking, running or even gym fitness are recommended as pre-training for trekking in these high altitudes.
+Building up your stamina and practising higher altitudes before heading to Everest will only work to your advantage and lessen the chance of fatigue or even AMS Acute Mountain Sickness.

-What is our accommodation during the EBC trek -10 days?
+What is our accommodation in Kathmandu?

 Normally, our 10 days EBC trek package does not include accommodation in Kathmandu, but we are happy to assist you to book the accommodation in Kathmandu as per your budget and interest.
-All roads lead to Kathmandu the capital of Nepal, where all our travelers stay during their first day or days in Nepal.
+All roads lead to Kathmandu the capital of Nepal, where all our travellers stay during their first day or days in Nepal.
 With many different hotels available, Alpine Eco Trek uses the Kathmandu Guest House or similar standards.
 This incredible hotel is famed for its hospitality and service.
 With its location in central Thamel the tourist hub of Kathmandu, this hotel serves as an excellent place to start your Everest Base Camp hiking with Alpine Eco Trek.
 Having received some famous individuals such as the Beatles, Jeremy Irons, and even Ricky Martin the standards of this hotel live up to the expectation.
 During your stay in Kathmandu, a BB service is included.
 This allows you to enjoy the mornings having breakfast in the peace garden of the hotel and the afternoons and evenings to explore the delicacies that the restaurants of Thamel have to offer.

 Do I require travel insurance for Everest Base Camp Hiking for 10 days?

 Trekking in the Himalayas is adventurous but can also be dangerous.
 That is why you do need travel insurance before undergoing any type of trekking or adventure activity in Nepal.
-Unfortunately in Nepal, there is no such facility available and travelers are required to take on travel insurance from their respected countries or online.
+Unfortunately in Nepal, there is no such facility available and travellers are required to take on travel insurance from their respected countries or online.
 When trekking in the Everest region it is mandatory to have insurance that covers emergency helicopter evacuation, as it is a remote area with no road access the only means of emergency rescue is by helicopter.
 This will be required if suffering from AMS Acute Mountain Sickness or if any type of accident has occurred that requires emergency rescue.

 Alpine Eco Trek does recommend you leave a copy of your insurance with your next of kin and to make sure that the insurance covers all the activities that you want to participate in.